 I'm an experienced individual and group supervisor, holding a Professional Certificate in Supervision (Re-Vision).
 I'm currently completing a UKCP-accredited Diploma in Supervision (Re-Vision).
 On completion of the Diploma, I'll be placed on the UKCP Register of Accredited Supervisors.
 I offer supervision to trainee and qualified counsellors.

 The Diploma, entitled 'Supervision with Soul,' is run by Re-Vision, which is accredited by both the BACP and the UKCP.
-Re-Vision is a counselling and psychotherapy training centre with a transpersonal and integrative perspective.
+Re-Vision is a psychotherapy training centre with a transpersonal and integrative perspective.
 Its core values are care, integrity and meaning.
-To bring these perspectives and values into the essential relationship between myself and my supervisees is at the heart of my supervision practice, as it is in my work as a highly experienced therapist, in full-time private practice.
+To bring these values into the essential relationship between myself and my supervisees is at the heart of my supervision practice, as it is in my work as a therapist.

-The Diploma covers areas such as how to build a transparent and respectful basis for the supervisory relationship; synchronicity and parallel process; field theory; cross-cultural dynamics and working with difference in gender, culture and race; how to to use power and authority wisely in supervision; bringing an understanding of ethical principles to the practice of supervision; and how to find the creative edge in supervision.
+The Diploma covers areas such as how to build a transparent and respectful basis for the supervisory relationship; synchronicity and parallel process; field theory; cross-cultural dynamics and working with difference and diversity; how to to use power and authority wisely in supervision; bringing an understanding of ethical principles to the practice of supervision; and how to find the creative edge in supervision.